-- (i) Linear Park: linear open space along the north-eastern and eastern edges of the sector which will include a corridor of trees and other planting, potential cross-corridor fauna movement opportunities and a possible recreational trail. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the East Ridge Residential Precinct.
+- (i) Linear Park: linear open space along the northern and north-eastern edges of the sector which will most likely include a series of small wetlands and water bodies, a corridor of retained Melaleuca and other planting, and potential cross-corridor fauna movement opportunities.
+An east-west recreational (pedestrian/cyclist) pathway will be provided as one of a series of connections between Mango Hill Village and Discovery Drive.
+A northsouth recreational trail and/or bridle path may also be provided adjacent to the common boundary with Mango Hill Village. - (ii) Streetscape Planting: roads are to be planted with street trees as indicated in notional terms on the Sector Landscape Plan, which is a more detailed interpretation of the Landscape Concept Plan for the East Ridge Residential Precinct.
 This may include wider than minimum standards for some road reserves and the off-setting of carriageways within standard road reserves to allow widened verges for the planting of additional street trees.
 Such treatments are intended to enhance the landscape structure of important road/visual linkages.